Space is available on this event! :-D

 Led by Kate Monkhouse

-She is currently the executive coordinator for Creators of Peace international women’s peacebuilding programme.
-Kate has 20 years’ experience of working with faith-based and community organisations in civic engagement and inclusion, trust-building and reconciliation, including with London Civic Forum, Jesuit Refugee Service and Initiatives of Change.
+Kate is the Executive Coordinator for Creators of Peace international women’s peacebuilding programme.
+Kate has worked with faith-based and community organisations in civic engagement and social inclusion, trust-building and reconciliation, including the London Civic Forum, Jesuit Refugee Service and Initiatives of Change.

 Arrivals: from 4pm Thursday - first meal is dinner at 7pm